andatoshiki/toshiki-notebook/docs/development/file-naming-convention.md

 ### Add status when needed

--   You can optionally add a file status such as 'draft' and 'published'.
+-   You can optionally add a file status such as '`draft`' and '`published`'.
 -   Start status with a dash.

 **Right:**